ujjwal-kr/epictracker/README.md

 - Your internet provider name
 - Your timezone

+## Is this illegal ?
+- No, it's not.
+- The data is not enough to track you in real life (it's not public) , they are just to identify your device.
+And this is just for demonstration purposes so I'm not going to show you any ADs.

 ## Current Arch-
 I use some javascript APIs which is listed in the `client` folder, as [index.js](https://github.com/ujjwal-kr/ip-sniff/blob/main/client/index.js) and sends to to a HEROKU backend, the source is in the `index.js` of the root directory.
 The server takes in your IP and does a quick IP lookup, also acccepts the cookie and logs in the server.